 However, research has shown that Lipitor can also increase your risk for type 2 diabetes.
 This is a condition where your body cannot produce all of the insulin it needs or use the insulin the way it should.
 This results in glucose building up in your blood, causing high blood sugar levels.
 This can damage your organs and possibly result in a heart attack.

 There are a few theories about how this happens.
 It could be because Lipitor raises blood sugar levels.
 Another theory is that Lipitor increases your resistance to insulin.
 A third theory is that Lipitor and other statins hurt your ability to secrete insulin from the pancreas.

-No matter why it happens, if Lipitor causes you to be diagnosed with type 2 diabetes, you may have grounds for a Lipitor class action lawsuit.
-Our class action lawyers are prepared to fight for fair compensation for the physical, financial and emotional damages you have suffered.
+No matter why it happens, if Lipitor causes you to be diagnosed with type 2 diabetes, you may have grounds for a class action lawsuit with the help of our Cincinnati lawyers.
+Our class action attorneys are prepared to fight for fair compensation for the physical, financial and emotional damages you have suffered.

 RESEARCH LINKING LIPITOR TO TYPE 2 DIABETES

 Studies have consistently found a link between taking Lipitor and developing type 2 diabetes.
 This includes a study published in 2011 in the Journal of the American College of Cardiology, which found that taking Lipitor can slightly increase your risk of developing type 2 diabetes compared to taking a placebo.